neoforged/.github/primers/1.21.6/index.md

     - `LenientJsonParser` - A json parser using lenient rules.
     - `Mth#smallestSquareSide` - Takes the ceiled square root of a number.
     - `StrictJsonParser` - A json parser using strict rules.
+- `net.minecraft.world`
+    - `Difficulty#STREAM_CODEC`
-- `net.minecraft.world.ItemStackWithSlot` - A record which holds a stack along with its slot index.
+    - `ItemStackWithSlot` - A record which holds a stack along with its slot index.
 - `net.minecraft.world.entity`
     - `Entity`
         - `isInClouds` - Returns whether the entity's Y position is between the cloud height and four units above.
         - `teleportSpectators` - Teleports the spectators currently viewing from the player's perspective.
         - `isFlyingVehicle` - Returns whether the vehicle can fly.
+    - `EntityAttachments#getAverage` - Returns the average location of all attachment points.
     - `ExperienceOrb#awardWithDirection` - Adds an experience orb that moves via the specified vector.
+    - `Mob`
-    - `Mob#isWithinHome` - Returns whether the position is within the entity's restriction radius.
+        - `isWithinHome` - Returns whether the position is within the entity's restriction radius.
+        - `canShearEquipment` - Returns whether the current player can shear the equipment off of this mob.
 - `net.minecraft.world.entity.ai.control.MoveControl#setWait` - Sets the operation to `WAIT`.
 - `net.minecraft.world.entity.ai.goal.TemptGoal`
     - `stopNavigation`, `navigateTowards` - Handles navigation towards the player.